 Chub survive well at this site.
 Scale analysis shows individuals can be over 16 years old.
 Chub growth rate accelerates once they attain a size able to utilise the abundant crayfish at the site.
-The low and absent biomass estimates for chub in 2018 & 2017 is thought to be a consequence of the low flows at the time of survey giving rise to reductions in suitable habitat favoured by larger specimens.
+The low biomass estimates for chub in 2018 & 2017 is thought to be a consequence of the low flows at the time of survey giving rise to reductions in suitable habitat favoured by larger specimens.

-Roach density and biomass show 4 distinct peaks; both peak in the same years 2009, 2010, 2014 & 2015.
+Roach density and biomass show peaks in the same years 2009, 2010, 2014 & 2015.
 During 2009 & 2010, unwanted adult roach from the nearby trout lake were transferred to the river.
 In 2013 & 2014, unwanted live roach spawn removed from the nearby trout lake were transferred to the river.
-Capture records in the years following egg transfers and in the years that the transfer of adults took place, coincide with the highest roach numbers, density and biomass estimates recorded.
-Roach numbers fell in the years since transfers (see figures 8 & 9).
-No further egg or adult transfers have occurred since 2015.
-Roach numbers, density and biomass have declined since 2015 indicative of a lack of habitat or food availability at the site.
-However, there appears to be a 7-year cyclic pattern in density and biomass when assessed over the entire river in the long term (see figures 4 & 5).
+These transfers explain the peaks and the reduction in years following suggests these higher biomasses are above the current carrying capacity of the site.
 Scale analysis indicates roach survive over 10 years at this site; they demonstrate a slow growth rate over their life span compared to national metrics (see Discussion section below).

-Perch records exist most years at this site (figure 8).
+Perch records exist most years at this site.
 In 2019, Swanton Morley yielded the largest individual perch from any of the surveys (see table 1).
 The majority of the perch caught at this site come from near marginal rushes, under cover (below willow branches) or among the denser stands of weed present.
 Marginal rush is limited along the section.
 Preferred habitat for rush growth is deep water with a course substrate, close to the bank.
 Perch ambush strategies centre on camouflage and short, fast bursts of speed.
 Their distinct markings camouflage them among reed stems; shade also helps to hide their presence.
-As prey move within reach, perch use a short fast burst of speed for capture, returning to cover if successful.
-In time, further marginal reed and rush growth should increase density and biomass of perch at the site.
+An increase in marginal reed and rush growth should increase density and biomass of perch at the site.